Les 5 mythes les plus fréquents sur le puppy yoga

 The 5 Most Common Myths About Puppy Yoga

-At Euphorie Chiot, we often hear the same preconceived notions when it comes to puppy yoga.
-So, it's time to shed some light on this unique activity, which is caring, gentle, and deeply respectful of animal welfare.
-Here are the five most common myths... and the truth that debunks them.
+At Euphorie Chiot, we often hear the same misconceptions when it comes to puppy yoga.
+So it's time to shed some light on this unique activity, which is kind, gentle, and deeply respectful of animal welfare.
+Here are the five most common myths… and the truth that debunks them.

 Myth 1: "Puppies do yoga"

 This is probably the most common myth.
 No, puppies don't do yoga poses!
-It's the human participants who are practicing a light yoga or relaxation session.
-Puppies, on the other hand, move freely around the room.
-They are free to come see you, play, sleep, or simply explore.
+It's the human participants who practice a light yoga or relaxation session.
+The puppies, on the other hand, move freely around the room.
+They are free to come to you, play, sleep, or simply explore.
 No constraints are imposed on them.

 At Euphorie Chiot, we always respect the animal's natural rhythm.

-Myth 2: “It’s not clean, puppies poop everywhere”
+Myth 2: "It's not clean, puppies relieve themselves everywhere"

 Hygiene is a priority.
-Our sessions take place in a safe environment, with training mats and staff present at all times to clean as needed.
-Participants must bring their own yoga mat, and breaks are scheduled between sessions to clean, air out, and allow the puppies to rest.
+Our sessions take place in a suitable environment, with training mats and staff present at all times to clean as needed.
+Participants must bring their own yoga mat, and breaks are scheduled between each session for cleaning, airing out the space, and allowing the puppies to rest.

 Everything is in place to ensure a clean, safe and pleasant space for everyone.